fernandosure/ecs-compose/README.md

 - environment: the environment variable declared in this section have greater precedence over the global definition and will overwrite the global one.
 - desired_count: the number of desired instances for the service
 - gpus: the number of gpu's assigned (when using gpu instances)
+- placement_constraints: rules that are considered during task placement.
+  - expression: A cluster query language expression to apply to the constraint.
+You cannot specify an expression if the constraint type is distinctInstance.
+  - type: The type of constraint.
+Use distinctInstance to ensure that each task in a particular group is running on a different container instance.
+Use memberOf to restrict the selection to a group of valid candidates.
+- deployment_configuration:
+  - maximum_percent: represents an upper limit on the number of your service's tasks that are allowed in the RUNNING or PENDING state during a deployment, as a percentage of the desired number of tasks (rounded down to the nearest integer).
+  - minimum_healthy_percent: represents a lower limit on the number of your service's tasks that must remain in the RUNNING state during a deployment, as a percentage of the desired number of tasks (rounded up to the nearest integer).
 - elb: the application load balancer definition.
   - type: whether if the load balancer will be public (will be placed in the public subnet and a public security group assigned) or private (will be place in the private subnet and a private security group assigned)
   - protocol: The protocol for connections from clients to the load balancer (HTTP/HTTPS)